Engagement Ring Anatomy: Complete Guide to Ring Parts & Terminology (2026)

 Center stone: Diamond located at the center of the engagement ring.
 If there are other stones in the ring, the center stone is almost always the largest and most prominent.
 Most typically you purchase the engagement ring setting and select the center stone.
 Most popular center stones include diamond, sapphire, moissanite, and colored gemstones.
 Center stones shapes include round, princess, oval, emerald, cushion, marquise, pear, asscher, radiant, and heart.
 Center stones are typically measured by carat weight and physical dimmension.
 The most typical carat weight for an engagement ring in the U.S. is 1.0 and 1.5 carats.
 The center stone weight differs from total carat weight as center stone weight will tell you what the weight of the center stone is versus all stones on the ring.

 Gallery: The gallery is made up of the metalwork and space located directly beneath the center stone.
-This part of the ring can be customized for both design and performance.
+This engagement ring part of the ring can be customized for both design and performance.
 This section can serve as a canvas for intricate design and details, like a modern hidden halo of diamonds tucked just beneath the main stone, or more classic embellishments like detailed filigree and scrollwork.
 You can add peek-a-boo or surprise stones set into the side walls for a unique touch.
 The design of the gallery can effect how center stone performs in achieving the ultimate brilliance, fire, and sparkle.

 Head/Crown: The head/crown is the component that holds the main gemstone.
 Variations include basket head (used for a lower, protected profile), peg head (soldered for a higher profile and maximum brilliance), trellis head (interwoven prongs), tulip head (petal-shaped prongs for an organic look), low set head (for security and practicality), and high set head (to elevate the stone).
 The head/crown will directly dictate the stone's height, its level of protection, light exposure, and overall visual presentation.